 Overview Asherman was a longtime volunteer for NJH, beginning when she joined the New York Auxiliary Chapter of the National Home for Jewish Children.
 She later became president of the axillary, and then as a national auxiliary board member and trustee.
 She helped establish 17 auxiliary chapters in New York.
 Collection contains photographs, correspondence, journals and newsletters related to Bea Asherman from 1924 through 1998.

 Overview Fannie Eller was born in Geishen, Russia, in 1881.
 She and her family immigrated to America when Fannie was a teenager and moved to the West Colfax area of Denver in 1896.
 She married Jacob Lorber and became interested in the plight of "tb orphans."
 In 1907, Fannie Lorber, Bessie Willems, and some other eastern European women founded the Denver Sheltering Home for Jewish Children to care for children of Jewish tb patients at the National Jewish Hospital for Consumptives and at the Jewish...

 Overview The National Asthma Center (NAC) existed under a series of names.
-It was founded in 1907 by Fannie Lorber as the Denver Sheltering Home for Jewish Children; from 1928-1952, it was called the National Home for Jewish Children in Denver; from 1953-1956, it was the Jewish National Home for Asthmatic Children in Denver; from 1957-1972, it was the Children's Asthma Research Institute and Hospital (CARIH); and from 1973-1977, it became the National Asthma Center.
-In 1978, it merged with the...
+It was founded in 1907 by Fannie Lorber as the Denver Sheltering Home for Jewish Children; from 1928-1952, it was called the National Home for Jewish Children in Denver; from 1953-1956, it was the Jewish National Home for Asthmatic Children in Denver; from 1957-1972, it was the Children's Asthma Research Institute and Hospital (CARIH); and from 1973-1977, it was the National Asthma Center.
+In 1978, it merged with the National...